 Thus cash in circulation today, across all currencies, totals around $4.4 trillion.
 You can think of this rough figure as the amount of pocket change the world needs, in total, to function every day.
 With world population currently estimated at nearly 6.8 billion, this works out to roughly $650 for every person alive.
 This per-person average seems reasonable to me given that it includes not just all cash held by individuals, but also that held across all organizations.

-By implication, should a sufficiently large group of people ever adopt Bitcoin as their main medium of exchange, all else being the same, they would need around $650 worth of bitcoins in ‘pocket change’ circulating for every person in the group.
-(The figure will vary widely for some groups versus others, but one can easily adjust for such variations as and when necessary.)
-For simplicity’s sake, you can think of this figure as global average demand per person who adopts Bitcoin as his or her currency.
+Should a sufficiently large group of people ever adopt Bitcoin as their main medium of exchange, all else being the same, they would need around $650 worth of bitcoins in ‘pocket change’ circulating for every person in the group.

-For simplicity’s sake, let’s limit ourselves to estimating what the demand for Bitcoin as store of value might be should the world ever adopt it for that purpose to the same extent as gold today.
-This demand would be in addition to any demand for Bitcoin as medium of exchange.
+So let’s limit ourselves to estimating what the adoption of Bitcoin as store of value might be should the world ever adopt it for that purpose to the same extent as gold today.
+This would be in addition to any adoption of Bitcoin as medium of exchange.

 According to the World Gold Council, 165,000 tons of gold have been mined since the beginning of civilization, all of which are still with us.
 At $1,525 per troy ounce, all this gold is currently worth around $8.1 trillion.
 The World Gold Council estimates that over a third is held by investors and central banks for investment, worth approximately $2.7 trillion, or around $400 for every person alive.
 This, roughly, is how much gold the world owns as store of value.

-By implication, should a sufficiently large group of people ever adopt Bitcoin as a store of value to the same extent as gold today, the group would need around $400 worth of bitcoins for every person in it.
-(The figure would obviously vary widely for some groups versus others, but one can adjust for such variations as and when necessary.)
-For simplicity’s sake, you can think of this figure as global average demand per person who adopts Bitcoin as a store of value to the same extent the world uses gold for the same purpose today.
+Should a sufficiently large group of people ever adopt Bitcoin as a store of value to the same extent as gold today, the group would need around $400 worth of bitcoins for every person in it.

-Global demand for Bitcoin is therefore worth, on average, around $650 for every person who adopts it as his or her currency, plus $400 for every person who adopts it as a store of value to the same extent gold is used today.
+Therefore, the world would need on average around $650 worth of bitcoins for every person who adopts it as his or her currency, plus $400 worth of bitcoins for every person who adopts it as a store of value to the same extent gold is used today.
 Don’t forget that these two figures are, first of all, rough estimates, and second, worldwide averages, so they will vary widely from person to person.
 Also, please note that both figures are in current US dollars; all else remaining the same, they will grow with US dollar inflation over time.

 Bitcoin Price Will Be a Function of Adoption